 Some of our customers are material to our business and results of operations.
-Our ten largest customers accounted for approximately 29%, 36%, 31%, and 34% of our net sales during the quarter ended March 31, 2013 and the years ended 2012, 2011, and 2010, respectively.
+Our ten largest customers accounted for approximately 34%, 31%, 29%, and 30% of our net sales during the quarter ended March 31, 2015, and 2014, 2013, and 2012, respectively.
 Our percentage of net sales to our major customers may increase if we are successful in executing our strategy of broadening the range of products we sell to existing customers.
-In such as event, or in the event of any consolidation of our customers, our net sales may be increasingly sensitive to deterioration in the financial condition of, or other adverse developments with, one or more of our largest customers.
+In such an event, or in the event of any consolidation of our customers, our net sales may be increasingly sensitive to deterioration in the financial condition of, or other adverse developments with, one or more of our largest customers.
+Similarly, many of our customers have also experienced and continue to experience challenging financial conditions.
+The financial difficulties of certain customers and/or their failure to obtain credit or otherwise improve their overall financial condition could result in numerous changes within the markets we serve, reduced demand, decreased production, changes in product mix, unfavorable changes in the prices, terms or conditions we are able to obtain and other changes that may result in decreased purchases from us and otherwise negatively impact our business.
 These customers are also able to exert pricing and other influences on us, requiring us to market, deliver, and promote our products in a manner that may be more costly to us.
 Moreover, we generally do not have long-term contracts with our customers.
 As a result, although our customers periodically provide indications of their product needs and purchases, they generally purchase our products on an order-by-order basis, and the relationship, as well as particular orders, can be terminated at any time.
 The loss, bankruptcy, or significant decrease in business from any of our major customers would have a material adverse effect on our business, results of operations, and cash flow.
+While we have taken and will continue to take steps intended to mitigate the impact of financial difficulties and poten